christi023/apex-react/README.md

 ## APEX-REACT
-Apex chart about 10 Biggest Cities in Sweden....... craeted with REACT.
+Apex chart about 10 Biggest Cities in Sweden....... created with REACT.